-Dr. Gregory Wilson is co-principle investigator for the Vanderbilt HIV Vaccine Trials Program in Nashville, Tenn., a unit of the Fred Hutch-based HIV Vaccine Trials Network.
+Dr. Gregory Wilson is co-principal investigator for the Vanderbilt HIV Vaccine Trials Program in Nashville, Tenn., a unit of the Fred Hutch-based HIV Vaccine Trials Network.
 The director of the Pediatric and Adolescent HIV Unit at Vanderbilt University Medical Center, he first encountered HIV as a pediatrician in training, treating HIV-infected infants.
-Here he talks about that experience.

 My history with HIV goes back to my training in the late 1980s and early ’90s, when we started seeing infants in middle Tennessee infected through mother-to-child transmission.
 I was finishing up my residency and had chosen infectious diseases as my specialty, but I did not foresee my role in the HIV epidemic.
 Viral infections in general and HIV specifically became a specialty for me and a research interest also.

 Treatment was just beginning to come out at that time.
 Adults had access to one or more medicines — first AZT, then other medications in that class.
 We didn’t yet have a lot of information on the medication’s effects on children.

 From 1997 to 2006, we had a Pediatric AIDS Clinical Trials Unit here in collaboration with St. Jude’s Children’s Research Hospital [in Memphis].
 That gave us access to medications.
 And it was a natural transition over to becoming an HIV vaccine trials unit.